ballerina-platform/blog/_posts/2025-02-11-announcing-ballerina-2201.11.0-swan-lake-update-11.md

 In the updated concurrency model, every strand is directly mapped to a Java virtual thread, and the tool extracts strand-related details from the virtual thread dump.
 However, since the thread dump does not include virtual thread states, the current version of the strand dump report does not display strand states.

-## Language updates
+## Ballerina Library Features

+### New data.csv module

+The data.csv module has been introduced with constraint validation support, enabling output validation against constraints defined in the target type.
+Additionally, the module supports parsing CSV data with union types as expected types, enhancing data flexibility and accuracy.

-### Improved data.xmldata module
+### The data.xmldata module

 The data.xmldata module has been enhanced with support for XML Schema Definition (XSD) Sequence and Choice.
 It now also includes union-type support for XML operations, along with the ability to handle singleton types, unions of singletons, and enums, improving XML data processing flexibility.
 Please refer to the release note for further information on the data.xml module.

-### New data.csv module

-The data.csv module has been introduced with constraint validation support, enabling output validation against constraints defined in the target type.
-Additionally, the module supports parsing CSV data with union types as expected types, enhancing data flexibility and accuracy.

-## Ballerina Library Features

 ### The Crypto package